 Urgent Care for Respiratory Conditions

-When you have a bad cough or the signs of a viral infection, seeing a doctor right away can help you avoid complications and get on the road to good health much faster.
-If you cannot get an appointment with your doctor, or you do not have a primary care doctor, one of our experienced physicians can make a diagnosis and recommend the right treatment for your symptoms.
+When you have a bad cough or the signs of a viral infection, seeing a provider right away can help you avoid complications and get on the road to good health much faster.
+If you cannot get an appointment with your general practioner, or you do not have a primary care provider, one of our experienced providers can make a diagnosis and recommend the right treatment for your symptoms.
 We diagnose and treat several different types of respiratory conditions, making Physicians Now a convenient alternative to a hospital emergency room.

 Pneumonia is a respiratory condition caused by viruses, bacteria, and fungi.
 The bacterial form of pneumonia is usually more serious than the viral infection.
 Infectious organisms can enter your lungs when you breathe in, or the organisms living in your nose and mouth can migrate to the lungs.
 Some people develop a form of pneumonia called aspiration pneumonia, which can occur if you inhale fluid or food from your mouth.

 Some people have a higher risk of developing pneumonia than others.
 If you have chronic lung disease, dementia, cerebral palsy, immune system problems, diabetes, heart disease, or a brain injury, you have a heightened risk of developing this condition.
 Watch for symptoms such as fever, cough, shaking, shortness of breath, and chills.

 Bronchitis causes inflammation and swelling of the airways.
 This causes cough, fatigue, chest discomfort, and difficulty breathing.
 In people with asthma, bronchitis can also cause wheezing.
 Most people get bronchitis after they have a cold or other infection.
 Viral organisms from the sinuses, throat, and nose spread to the airways, causing inflammation and swelling.
 If you experience any of the symptoms of this condition, reserve your spot at our urgent care center to get the treatment you need.